Key Facts About the Cibolo Demolition Contractor Bond

 Does demolition fall under construction?

-The process of demolition is often dangerous due to unknowing dangers and unknown substances.
-Workers should be mindful about safety protocols in order not only for themselves but also protect their co-workers on site as well.
+The process of demolition is often dangerous due to unknown dangers and unknown substances.
+Workers should be mindful of safety protocols in order not only for themselves but also to protect their co-workers on site as well.

 Is demolition work considered construction?